ssbc/ssb-db/README.md

 ### SecureScuttlebutt#createLogStream({gt: ts, tail: boolean}) -> PullSource

 create a stream of the messages that have been written to this instance in the order they arrived.
-This is mainly indended for building views.
+This is mainly intended for building views.
 The objects in this stream will be of the form:

 ``` js